Marahin/ircbot/README.md

 During startup a class is defined and with it - an object of the class, named `Help`.
 So, for your own sake: do your best and notice the differece between the class name (`HelpObj`) and the object on which we will work - `Help`.

-Help object has an `Array` of `@plugins`, which you can maintain with certain commands (look below).
+Help object has an `Array` of `@plugins`, which you can maintain with certain methods (look below).
 Every plugin has it's own `Array` of commands, which you can also maintain.
 I try to make it as simple as possible to operate on, however in order to make it as flexible as possible - it might feel clunky at times.

 ##### Commands and operating Help

 ###### Commands

-`Help` object has several commands.
+`Help` object has several methods.
 Following ones are already used in core of the __bot__:
 - `Help.commands` - returning an array (extended by `ModuleThreadedEach`) of commands.
 If no commands are registered, it will return empty array (`Array.new`).
 - `Help.plugins` - returning an array of all the plugins supporting Help system (so the ones that register themselves.
 If the plugin doesn't register itself to the Help system, it **will not be visible**).
 The `Array` is extended by `ModuleThreadedEach`.
 If no plugins are registered, it will return empty array (`Array.new`).
 - `Help.plugin_commands(plugin)` - returning an array of commands for the given plugin name.
 The array is extended by `ModuleThreadedEach`, unless there's no such plugin - then it will return empty array (`Array.new`) **without the extension**.

-and the other ones are used to maintain plugin's Help support.
-Those are the calls you write in your plugin, so it registers up with the plugin.
+The other ones are used to maintain plugin's Help support.
+Those are the calls you use in your plugin, so it registers in the __Help System__.
 - `Help.add_plugin(name, filepath, description)` - registering the plugin in __Help system__, allowing it to recognize the plugin.
 - `Help.add_command(plugin_name, syntax, description)` - registering a command under the given plugin, with given syntax and description, allowing Help system to serve it to the users.